Adorable (and Cheap) Handmade Fairy Garden Accessories

 If you’re wondering how to make DIY fairy garden accessories, don’t worry; it’s easy!
 You can go one of several routes to make the items for your fairy display.
 I’ve found that the easiest way to make fairy garden accessories is to plan out one or two things you want to make first.

-The other option is to use modeling clay or purchase the components of your fairy garden item.
+The other option is to use modeling clay or purchase the components of your fairy garden item (here’s a list of places to buy fairy garden supplies to get you started).
 For example, you may need small fish tank marbles, dowels, pipe cleaner, or other craft supplies to create your fairy garden accessories.
+Don’t forget to check the dollar store for most of what you’ll need!

 It all depends on the look and feel you want for your garden.
 Some people like a more natural “found” item look, while others enjoy the flexibility of clay and other craft supplies to really help you create something unique.